tldr-pages/tldr/pages/linux/ldconfig.md

 > Configure symlinks and cache for shared library dependencies.

-- Update symlinks and rebuild the cache.
-(Usually run when a new library is installed):
+- Update symlinks and rebuild the cache (usually run when a new library is installed):

 `sudo ldconfig`

-- Update symlinks for a given directory:
+- Update the symlinks for a given directory:

 `sudo ldconfig -n {{path/to/directory}}`